Luxury shopping on the high seas

 Setting sales

-Designing onboard stores so that shopping will be experiential as well as transactional, Starboard hosts events on big ships to boost sales.
+Designing onboard stores so that shopping will be experiential as well as transactional, Starboard hosts events on big ships to boost sales as people travel.
 For example, a Tiffany "High Tea at Sea" on World Dream introduced the brand's latest collections to cruise passengers in the Asian market.
 On Royal Caribbean's new Symphony of the Seas, a "Race the Clock" trivia quiz challenged passengers' knowledge of Swiss timepieces and awarded a gift to the winner.

 According to Skift's "Megatrends Defining Travel in 2018" report, cruise lines are also starting to use technology to not only record what you buy but also tempt you with more: Carnival Corp's Princess ships "are being retrofitted with an Internet of Things ecosystem that tracks passengers' onboard behavior via the wearable Ocean Medallion device to create a much deeper customer profile.